 But responding to these can easily be done with RPA.
 The robot can listen for new comments, messages to the profile and when the comments or the messages have a set of predetermined words, the robot can respond back to the user with an appropriate response from the preset template from the organization and direct the user to the executive for specific requests.

 This does not limit to just new inquiries but also complaints, faq, etc.

 Customers are everything to a business.
 The experience a business provides to the customer defines whether the customer prefers this business and a large part of this experience is defined by the service the business caters after the sale of the product and RPA can help with creating an excellent customer experience.

 The future belongs to self-service and in a good way.
 With an increasing amount of customers reaching out to customer service, the demand for more efficient customer management grows.
 This is often measured by how fast and competent their service is.
 This is where the chatbots powered by RPA come in.

 In this case, let’s assume that an electronics company is planning to implement a customer service bot that will handle the faqs, warranty management and setting up appointments for service.
 While the chatbots can handle the conversation with the client, the Robot can extract the necessary data from the given information such as the product code, date of purchase, etc. , process the information for warranty information, fill applications, set up services, create an entry in the database.

 The RPA bot can further update the database depending on the stage the customer or the product is in, update the database with relevant information and send the invoice, emails, etc. to the customer.

 This is a simple example of how organizations can build a great customer experience from start to finish.

-RPA and Data science#rpa-and-data-science
+RPA and Data science#

 Data Science helps organizations determine the optimized solution for a problem, for example determining the best season or ideal time frame to invest in a particular resource.
 Together with RPA, we can create a complete solution wherein the former determines the what and when while your Robots carry out the actual process, ie, the How.